MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/use-terraform-for-azd.md

 ---
-title: Use Terraform as an infrastructure as code tool for Azure Developer CLI (azd) Preview
+title: Use Terraform as an infrastructure as code tool for Azure Developer CLI (preview)
 description: How to use Terraform as an infrastructure as code tool for Azure Developer CLI (azd) Preview.
 author: hhunter-ms
 ms.author: hannahhunter
-ms.date: 09/14/2022
+ms.date: 09/28/2022
 ms.service: azure-dev-cli
 ms.topic: conceptual
 ms.custom: devx-track-azdevcli
 ---

-# Use Terraform as an infrastructure as code tool for Azure Developer CLI (azd) Preview
+# Use Terraform as an infrastructure as code tool for Azure Developer CLI (preview)

 Azure Developer CLI (azd) Preview supports multiple infrastructures as code (IaC) providers, including:

 - [Bicep](/azure/azure-resource-manager/bicep/overview?tabs=bicep)
 - [Terraform](../terraform/overview.md)